shankar4/Atherosclerosis/biophysics/Water.md

 The authors indicate that the BIA method has been well validated against meansurement of body fluid volume through isotome dilution in non-uraemic subjects.
 They use a BIA equation developed by Sun et al that uses gender, body weight and height, as the anthropometric equations do, but with the addition of *R*.

+Rosner and Gore (2001) discuss the errors involved in estimating the nutrient intake through FFQ (food frequency quetionnaire) or 24-hour recall.
+Weighted diet records  provide accurate assessments.
+They suggest the use of a validation study on a subset of individuals to ascertain the relation between the two methods.
+They also model disease incidence as a function of estimated diet record food (and nutrient) intake and apply prospectively these methods to breast cancer data from the Nurse's Health Study.
+They related breast cancer incidence from 1980 to 1994 to estimated sucrose and alcohol intake in 1980.
+Surcose intake is inversely associated with alcohol intake and alcohol is an established positive risk factor for breast cancer.
+OR for alcohol was 1.2+ (Quintile 5 vs Quintile 1, based on alcohol intake).

 * Szebeni, A., et al., Ultrasonography and water content of the liver in chronic diffuse liver disease, *Acta Med Hung*, vol..
 47, no. 3-4, 1990, pp. 163-170
 * Lesis, III,  J.L., About Body Water, Merck Manual, acccessed online on 7/9/8 [here](https://www.merckmanuals.com/home/hormonal-and-metabolic-disorders/water-balance/about-body-water).